joewalker/devtools.html/README.md

 ## Testing

 Ensure tests are built via webpack with `gulp build-test`.
 Run tests by opening up `./test/index.html`.
 The build also includes the lib files packed up, so if the source code changes, you'll also have to rebuild the tests.

+## Connection Test in Firefox

+1. Start server in Firefox with `listen` in GCLI (uses default port 6080)
+2. Run `gulp serve-connect` to start proxy and build the connection test tool
+3. Open http://localhost:8001 to run the connection test tool